tongxin-li/ACN-Data-Static/README.md

 # Static-ACN-Data
-This is a static version of ACN-Data (https://ev.caltech.edu/dataset), collected from three sites from 2018 to 2020.
+This is a static version of ACN-Data (https://ev.caltech.edu/dataset), collected from 2018 to 2020.

+The dataset contains EV charging time series data collected from various sites at Caltech, JPL, and nearby offices.
+Each site folder contains csv files sorted by dates when the data has been collected.
+More pre-processing toolkits, packages, and polished datasets will be released soon.

 # Useful Tools: